sajanth/deep-learning-notes/biasvariance.md

 So,
 * Does ML and DL in particular indeed render the conventional view as outdated?
-* How do we systematically study this alleg
+* How do we systematically study this alleged behaviour?

-ed behaviour?
 * What are the mechanisms which could give raise to this observation?

 # Bias and Variance